If you are into knitting or crocheting, you probably have spent a fair share of time rolling balls out of your weaving yarn.

 Advantages of using a Yarn Ball Winder

 You probably came here because you spend countless of hours winding your skeins into balls by hand.
 So you know that using a ball winder is not strictly necessary.
-But it can make life so much easier, that many people decide to buy one anyway.
+But it is one of those useful weaving tools to have that can make life so much easier, that many people decide to buy one anyway.

 Yarn winders will let you roll your yarn into balls or center pull cakes in no time.
 These yarn cakes are a great way of preventing your yarn from constantly flopping and moving around while you work.